Kwasio language

 The Kwasio language, also known as Ngumba / Mvumbo, Bujeba, and Gyele / Kola, is a language of Cameroon, spoken in the south along the coast and at the border with Equatorial Guinea by some 70,000 members of the Ngumba, Kwasio, Gyele and Mabi peoples.
 Many authors view Kwasio and the Gyele/Kola language as distinct.
 In the Ethnologue, the languages therefore receive different codes: Kwasio has the ISO 639-3 code nmg, while Gyele has the code gyi.
 The Kwasio, Ngumba, and Mabi are village farmers; the Gyele (also known as the Kola or Koya) are nomadic Pygmy hunter-gatherers living in the rain forest.

+The Bagyeli (the name the speakers of the language have given themselves) are mostly forager and hunters.
+They use dogs, traps, machetes, spears, and nets to hunt and catch animals for food.
+Deforestation has affected their subsistence, and they have recently begun to benefit from selling baskets and meat to tourists.

 Dialects

 Dialects are Kwasio (also known as Kwassio, Bisio), Mvumbo (also known as Ngumba, Ngoumba, Mgoumba, Mekuk), and Mabi (Mabea).

 The Gyele speak the subdialects of Mvumbo and Gyele in the north Giele, Gieli, Gyeli, Bagiele, Bagyele (Bagyɛlɛ), Bagielli, Bajele, Bajeli, Bogyel, Bogyeli, Bondjiel.

 In the south, the Gyele speak Kola, also known as Koya, in the south, also spelled as Likoya, Bako, Bakola, Bakuele, also Bekoe.
 The local derogatory term for pygmies, Babinga, is also used.

+In Equatorial Guinea, the Bujeba dialect is spoken around Southern Bata and South of Rio Benito.